 - Our staff will provide cloth shrouding in the event that the family is unable to, or wishes not to provide clothing (for spiritual or cultural reasons, for example).

 Can A Service Or Visitation Be Held In Canada Before The Shipment Proceeds?

 - Absolutely.
 Additional costs apply, but it is a common request.

 There are no alternatives for shipping a body to another country.
 However, some countries allow family members to travel with cremated remains into the country as long as they carry the pertinent documentation with them.
 The family must note that if they are travelling on a commercial flight with the remains, they should declare the urn as carry on and present the airline staff with the following:

 - Letter of Contents (indicating the specified container holding the remains)

 - Certified Copy of the Medical Certificate Form 16 (if required by the receiving country)

-We invite you to visit web site at www.catsa.gc.ca/whatcanIbring for travel tips and a complete listing of all permitted and non-permitted items.
+For travel tips and a complete listing of all permitted and non-permitted items, please visit www.catsa.gc.ca/whatcanIbring.

-To see the regulations by country, please select the required state from the drop down below.
+To see the regulations by country, please select the Country from the drop down menu below.